KikidoraFear/Kikimeter/README.md

 - Maybe use SendAddonMessage for data chunks to improve performance
 - use ##SavedVariablesPerCharacter data to store table between sessions
 - add scrolling (mousewheel support)
+- detect zone and only loop over the bosses in the raid
+- add button to reset specific sections (the one displayed in the bottom meter)

 ## State
 - accuracy of values displayed need further testing